Volume I of Minnesotum Mare ClarumThe American Dream of Freedom and Justice

 The Indian School

 Schoolcraft was the teacher’s name.
 Today we might call him Indiana Jones.
 A leader, and a teacher like Stephanus’s father Nikia, and a true explorer.
-Accompanying him were the native American Indians, for after many centuries, they came to possess a deep knowledge of the landscape, life systems, and natural resources of the Mississippi Region.
+Accompanying him were native American Indians, for after many centuries, they came to possess a deep knowledge of the landscape, life systems, and natural resources of the Mississippi Region.
 They were key to the Minnesota Fellowship including the American explorers like Schoolcraft and Joseph Nicollet.

 This included the guide for the Schoolcraft’s quest, Ozawindib, the Ojibway (Chippewa) guide, who spoke Ojibway.
 Along the way Schoolcraft and his explorers interacted with all the other American Indian tribes they met, including Dakota in Minnesota and Ho-Chunk in Wisconsin (Winnebago).